JackNarvaez/3BodyProblem/README.md

 Authors: Narvaéz J.

 <p style='text-align: justify;'>
 Simulation of a system of 3 bodies interacting with each other gravitationally.
-It focuses on observing the time evolution in Classical Orbital Elements (COEs) in an attempt to detect the "Kozai-Lidov" effect.
+It focuses on observing the time evolution in Classical Orbital Elements (COEs) in an attempt to detect the Kozai-Lidov effect.
 It takes by default the Sun and Jupiter as the 2 massive bodies, and the 3rd body is a small solar system object.
 </p>

 The evolution step is performed using the `PEFRL` integrator, a 4th-order symplectic algorithm [[3]](#PEFRL).